CongducPham/LowCostLoRaGw/gw_full_latest/scripts/rak2245-rak831/README.md

 Installation and test
 ---------------------

 **Use our** [SD card image](https://github.com/CongducPham/LowCostLoRaGw#get-our-sd-card-image) (not the one provided by the RAK gateway if any) because it has everything you need for all the added features.
+At time of writing, the latest RAK software for RAK2245/RAK831 RPI-based gateway can be obtained from https://github.com/RAKWireless/rak_common_for_gateway.
+We provide an `install_rak_lora.sh` script that performs a light installation that it is recommended to use with our gateway software instead of the RAK's installer which is more adapted to install a regular LoRaWAN packet forwarder to TTN.

-Then, you need to install the Semtech's `lora_gateway` and `packet_forwarder` packages.
-For RAK831/2245, see https://github.com/RAKWireless/RAK2245-RAK831-LoRaGateway-RPi-Raspbian-OS. **Note** that our latest SD card image already has these packages so you can also skip this step.
+	> sudo ./install_rak_lora.sh

-Once Semtech's `lora_gateway` and `packet_forwarder` have been installed (assuming in `/opt/ttn-gateway` as for the RAK831's installation).
-Go into `/home/pi/lora_gateway/scripts/rak831_util_pkt_logger` and type:
+It will install the Semtech's `lora_gateway` & `packet_forwarder` packages from github and will also copy some RAK's specific files.
+Once Semtech's `lora_gateway` and `packet_forwarder` have been installed (in `/opt/ttn-gateway` as for the RAK's installation).
+Go into `/home/pi/lora_gateway/scripts/rak2245-rak831` and type:

 	> ./install_lpf.sh